alemart/encantar-js/docs/getting-started/activate-your-webcam.md

 ## Change the source of data

 Instead of using a video file, we're going to use your webcam.
 We simply need to change the source of data and instruct encantar.js to use your webcam.
-We'll do it with 1 new line of code!
+We'll do it with one new line of code!

 ```js title="ar-demo.js" hl_lines="20-22"
 async function startARSession()